Atlanta: Sports

 Professional soccer has been played in some form in Atlanta since 1967.
 Atlanta's first professional soccer team was the Atlanta Chiefs of the original North American Soccer League which won the 1968 NASL Championship and defeated English first division club Manchester City F.C. twice in international friendlies.
 In 1998 the Atlanta Silverbacks were formed, playing the new North American Soccer League.
 They now play as an amateur club in the National Premier Soccer League.
 In 2017, Atlanta United FC began play as Atlanta's first premier-division professional soccer club since the Chiefs.
 They won MLS Cup 2018, defeating the Portland Timbers 2–0.
 Fan reception has been very positive; the team has broken several single-game and season attendance records for both MLS and the U.S. Open Cup.
 The club is estimated by Forbes to be the most valuable club in Major League Soccer.
+The United States Soccer Federation moved their headquarters from Chicago to Atlanta in 2023 with the help of Falcons and Atlanta United owner Arthur Blank, with the new training center bearing his name.
+Atlanta will receive a NWSL team in 2028.

 In ice hockey, Atlanta has had two National Hockey League franchises, both of which relocated to a city in Canada after playing in Atlanta for fewer than 15 years.
 The Atlanta Flames (now the Calgary Flames) played from 1972 to 1980, and the Atlanta Thrashers (now the Winnipeg Jets) played from 1999 to 2011.
 The Atlanta Gladiators, a minor league hockey team in the ECHL, have played in the Atlanta suburb of Duluth since 2003.

 The ASUN Conference moved its headquarters to Atlanta in 2019.

-Several other, less popular sports also have professional franchises in Atlanta.
+Several other emerging sports also have professional franchises in Atlanta.
 The Georgia Swarm compete in the National Lacrosse League.
+The Atlanta Vibe compete in the Pro Volleyball Federation.
 In Rugby union, on September 21, 2018, Major League Rugby announced that Atlanta was one of the expansion teams joining the league for the 2020 season named Rugby ATL. while in Rugby league, on March 31, 2021, Atlanta Rhinos left the USA Rugby League and turned fully professional for the first time, joining the new North American Rugby League.